-(30) days or a fine of not more than two hundred fifty dollars (\$250.00) for the first offense, five hundred dollars (\$500.00) for a second offense and one thousand dollars (\$1,000.00) for subsequent offenses, or both imprisonment and fine.
+Failure to register may subject the hauler to administrative penalties of not more than five hundred dollars (\$500.00) and two (2) points for the first offense and not more than one thousand dollars (\$1,000.00) and (4) four points for subsequent offenses.
 Each day or part of any day during which a violation is continued or repeated shall constitute a separate offense.

-Failure to collect trash in a sanitary manner, failure to provide services paid for without good cause, failure to provide service when requested without good cause or failing to properly dispose of wastes collected may subject the hauler to administrative penalties of not more than two hundred and fifty dollars (\$250.00) and one point for the first offense and not more than five hundred dollars (\$500.00) and two points for subsequent offenses.
+Failure to collect trash in a sanitary manner, failure to provide services paid for without good cause, failure to provide service when requested without good cause or failing to properly dispose of wastes collected may subject the hauler to administrative penalties of not more than two hundred and fifty dollars (\$250.00) and one point for the first offense and not more than five hundred dollars (\$500.00) and two (2) points for subsequent offenses.
+Each day or part of any day during which a violation is continued or repeated shall constitute a separate offense.

-Failure to display the registration sticker, failure to notify the District of additional trucks, failure to display the haulers name and telephone number on the sides of vehicles, or other administrative violations may subject the hauler to administrative penalties of not more than one hundred dollars (\$100.00) and one point for the first offense and not more than two hundred and fifty dollars (\$250.00) and two points for subsequent offenses.
+Failure to display the registration sticker, failure to notify the District of additional trucks, failure to display the haulers name and telephone number on the sides of vehicles, or other administrative violations may subject the hauler to administrative penalties of not more than one hundred dollars (\$100.00) and one point for the first offense and not more than two hundred and fifty dollars (\$250.00) and two (2) points for subsequent offenses.
+Each day or part of any day during which a violation is continued or repeated shall constitute a separate offense.